Emergent random matrix universality in quantum operator dynamics: Synopsis

+\textit{Universal dynamics of large operators}---In this work we have demonstrated that operator dynamics restricted to the large-$n$ `fast space' of Lanczos dynamics exhibits an emergent universality, akin to that of eigenvalue correlations in random matrix theory.
+The Lanczos setting is useful because it has enough mathematical structure to enable rigorous results, but one could speculate that this universality is more generally a statement about the universal dynamics of large operators restricted to the space of large operators.
+Practically, one way to investigate this in a tensor network approach would be to use the matrix product operator (MPO) formulation of the DAOE dissipator (see Ref.\ \cite{rakovszkyDissipationassistedOperatorEvolution2022} for details), but change the boundary conditions of the MPO to keep only operators with weight $|\bm{\alpha}|>\ell_{*}$, rather than keeping $|\bm{\alpha}|\leq \ell_{*}$ as in the standard DAOE approach.

-All of the results in this paper concern operator dynamics generated by a time-independent and Hermitian Hamiltonian $H$.
+\textit{Universality in unitary and open system dynamics}---All of the results in this paper concern operator dynamics generated by a time-independent and Hermitian Hamiltonian $H$.
 An obvious question is whether the notion of universality discussed in this paper can be generalized to other types of operator dynamics.
 For Floquet dynamics generated by a unitary $U$, this question is likely quite tractable, and will involve asymptotics of orthogonal polynomials on the unit circle~\cite{simonOrthogonalPolynomialsUnit2009}, corresponding to the spectra of unitary operators (for related work see \cite{suchslandKrylovComplexityTrotter2025}).
 Where the situation is both less clear and possibly richer is that of open quantum system dynamics~\cite{bhattacharyaOperatorGrowthKrylov2022,bhattacharjeeOperatorGrowthOpen2023,bhattacharjeeOperatorDynamicsLindbladian2024,bhattacharyaKrylovComplexityOpen2023,srivatsaOperatorGrowthHypothesis2024}.
-With dynamics generated by a Lindbladian $\mathcal{L}$ with nontrivial jump operators, the spectrum of $\mathcal{L}$ now generically lies in the complex plane, so the analysis will now involve polynomials orthogonal on the plane rather than on a contour.
-This is a much less well-developed field~\cite{baloghStrongAsymptoticsOrthogonal2015,kieburgOrthogonalPolynomialsNormal2024}, and it is an exciting task to examine whether there can be new types of universality in open system operator dynamics.
+With dynamics generated by a Lindbladian $\mathcal{L}$ with nontrivial jump operators, the spectrum of $\mathcal{L}$ now generically lies in the complex plane.
+It is still possible to get a banded matrix representation of $\mathcal{L}$---which was necessary to get a simple recursion between $G_{n}(z)$ and $G_{n+1}(z)$---by performing the biorthogonal version of the Lanczos algorithm.
+However, this will now involve polynomials whose orthogonality relation is defined not on a contour but on a subset of the complex plane~\cite{saadNumericalMethodsLarge1992,bhattacharyaKrylovComplexityOpen2023,srivatsaOperatorGrowthHypothesis2024}.
+This complex spectrum could lead to new universality classes for open system operator dynamics, but characterizing the nature of this universality is an open question.
+The technical machinery of polynomials orthogonal on 2D complex domains is much less well-developed~\cite{baloghStrongAsymptoticsOrthogonal2015,kieburgOrthogonalPolynomialsNormal2024}, although in certain special cases there have been generalizations of our Riemann-Hilbert approach to this case.